MaxVidgof/resource-analytics/README2.md

 ## :whale: Docker Usage

-1. Build the container: '''docker build -t resource-analytics .'''
+1. Build the container: `docker build -t resource-analytics .`
-2. Run the container: '''docker run -p 9090:9090 -ti resource-analytics'''
+4. Run the container: `docker run -p 9090:9090 -ti resource-analytics`
-3. Access the interface: open your browser and navigate to: http://localhost:9090
+5. Access the interface: open your browser and navigate to: http://localhost:9090

 ---